tommyod/KDEpy/README.md

 # KDEpy

-Kernel Density Estimation in Python
+Kernel Density Estimation in Python.

+# Theory

+# Existing implementations

+## Implementations in Python

+## Implementations in other languages

+# References